kobber/Raspberry-Core/README.md

 - Fishing Rods (Aquaculture 2) show their bait as a tooltip.
 - Jerky (Brewin and Chewin) and other items without a fluid no longer cause a ticking block entity crash.
 - Braziers (Caverns and Chasms) no longer produce fire sounds when unlit.
+- Grindstones no longer display missing item textures when the last item in a stack is polished (Sully's Mod).

 ### Configurable Tweaks
 - Stoves (Farmer's Delight) start unlit.